gidago/Getting-and-Cleaning-Data/Codebook.md

 [77] "freqBodyGyroMagnitudeStdDev"
 [78] "freqBodyGyroMagnitudeMeanFreq"
 [79] "freqBodyGyroJerkMagnitudeMean"
 [80] "freqBodyGyroJerkMagnitudeStdDev"
 [81] "freqBodyGyroJerkMagnitudeMeanFreq"

 ###activity (repeat this section for all variables in the dataset)
-Short description of what the variable describes.

-Some information on the variable including:
+One of the six activities conducted by volunteers.

 - Factor w/ 6 levels
 - Levels of the variable:
      1. WALKING
      2. WALKING_UPSTAIRS
      3. WALKING_DOWNSTAIRS
      4. SITTING
      5. STANDING
      6. LAYING
 - Unique values/levels of the variable
 - Unit of measurement (if no unit of measurement list this as well)
 - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
 Describe these 4 levels).